 In the Foreword to this book, John Beckett, Chairman of The Beckett Companies and author of Loving Monday, calls God's Pleasure At Work "the finest and most practically helpful publication ever produced on this subject."

-This e-text contains over 50 video clips to make concepts come alive.
-For an independent review of this book, click here.
+For an independent review of this 180-page pdf e-text, click here.

 "I have learned many things about the nature of work, God's purpose for it, and how a Christian should view it.
 These lessons will not only serve me well in my future career, but shape how I go about the day-to-day tasks of the present."

-"I really love how this book shows us that we should not look at life as sacred and secular, but rather everything that we do can either be for the glory of God or contrary to His will.
-We should not divide the different sections of our lives into sacred and secular, but think that whatever we do can either be in harmony with God's design or in conflict with it."
+"I really love how this book shows us that we should not look at life as sacred and secular, but rather everything that we do can either be for the glory of God or contrary to His will."